-- Santa Barbara County Administration Building, CA. 1995
+- Network Installation, The Transformative Object, Channing Peake Gallery, Santa Barbara County Administration Building, Santa Barbara, CA, 1995